matzapata/explainit/README.md

 # TODO

+deployment

+TODO: - live payements

 development-product

-TODO: - Add a demo, example with smart wallets or any other website
-TODO: - Custom plan prompt in landing.
+TODO: - on plan cancel, make chat private again

 development-improvements

 TODO: - chat-controller test

-deployment

 TODO: - Deployment, get it toghether, supabase db, storage and auth? railway for deployments?
-Ideally all aws or gcp
+    - Ideally all aws (ses, cognito for auth with next auth, s3, aws lambda, hosting. db? (ok, maybe this outside, but just one) ) or gcp
     - railway, cheap, no storage, no vectordb
-TODO: - add metadata to token ({ switch auth provider? })
-TODO: - test all flows

 # Deployment